-Lita Ford: [laughs] It was fun!
+Lita: [laughs] It was fun!
 I do have to say that thanks to MTV I played a big part in people wearing jeans with holes in them.

-RF: Without a doubt.
+Robert: Without a doubt.
 Although we might have to give Joe Elliott ‘ripped jeans’ honors on the male side.

-Lita Ford: That’s right.
+Lita: That’s right.
 Now they sell for hundreds of dollars!
 It’s crazy to think about.

-RF: You probably weren’t buying them off the rack back then.
+Robert: You probably weren’t buying them off the rack back then.

-Lita Ford: No way, are you kidding?
+Lita: No way, are you kidding?
 This is how hard they were to come by.
-I was riding shotgun in my friend’s car one day and saw a guy who worked for the phone company climbing a telephone pole in jeans that were totally shredded.
+I was riding shotgun in my friend’s car one day in L.A. and saw a guy who worked for the phone company climbing a telephone pole in jeans that were totally shredded.
 I told my friend, “Pull over!
 I want this guy’s pants!”
 I walked over to him and said, “I’ll give you $100 for your jeans.”
 He looked down at his pants with all the rips in them and said, “Really?
 Um, ok.
 I have another pair at home if you want those?”
 He ran home and brought me his other pair, too.

-RF: The ‘ripped pants’ videos you mentioned earlier, belonged to two monster hits off ‘Lita’ (Kiss Me Deadly and Close Your Eyes Forever), but you also had other popular songs on it like ‘Falling In and Out Of Love’, ‘Can’t Catch Me’, and ‘Back To The Cave’, to name a few.
+Robert: The ‘ripped pants’ videos you mentioned earlier, belonged to two monster hits off ‘Lita’ (Kiss Me Deadly and Close Your Eyes Forever), but you also had other popular songs on it like ‘Falling In and Out Of Love’, ‘Can’t Catch Me’, and ‘Back To The Cave’, to name a few.
 We know it is your most commercially successful album and your most popular album, but is ‘Lita’ your best album?

-Lita Ford: I felt that way at the time, and for awhile after that I guess.
+Lita: I felt that way at the time, and for awhile after that I guess.
 But, I really like ‘Living Like a Runaway’ a lot.
 It’s my favorite record.
 I didn’t have to make anything up, you know?
 It was real, and because of that, I think it’s strong.

-RF: It is strong, and it is most definitely real.
+Robert: It is most definitely real.

-Lita Ford: Now I have some music for Hollywood, for sure.
+Lita: Now I have some music for Hollywood, for sure.
 Take any track off of ‘Living Like a Runaway’, put it into a horror film, and you’re good. [laughs]

-RF: Sure, but there is some upbeat stuff on there as well.
+Robert: Sure, but there is some upbeat stuff on there as well.
 I think the title track might have bought you another house if it was released during the MTV days.

-Lita Ford: I think so too.
+Lita: I think so too.

-Lita Ford: The songs and the sound came together so well because no one got in my way.
+Lita: The songs and the sound came together so well because no one got in my way.
 No record companies, no management, no pressure.
 It was just me and Gary Hoey (widely respected rock guitarist and producer) and we locked ourselves away in his studio in New Hampshire.
 That’s as far from Hollywood as you can get.
 It’s secluded, no one comes by to visit or distract you, and no one is trying to take your picture when you go out.
 A year later, we came out of it with ‘Living Like a Runaway’.
 Gary and I gel perfectly.
 Musically, he finishes the sentences that I start.
 As a

 producer, he’s just bad-ass.